Uttamest/hospital-scheduling-system/README.md

 # hospital-scheduling-system
-Hospital Scheduling System CLI-based final project for OOP II.
+<h2>Hospital Scheduling System</h2> <br>CLI-based final project for OOP II.
 The system manages doctors, patients, and appointments.
 Users can create appointments, cancel appointments, and view schedules while all records are saved to files.